 The service will be led by the Bishop of Warrington and the dedicated lights here on the hospice tree will be turned on to shine throughout the festive period.

 If you choose to dedicate a light on our real tree you will receive a commemorative card with your loved one’s name.
 Dedications on our real and virtual tree will also appear in our Book of Honour* which is on display here at St. Rocco's over the Christmas period.
-This year’s book will also feature in the Warrington Guardian (subject to any last minute breaking news) and will be available to view online after Christmas.
+This year’s book will also feature in the Warrington Guardian on December 10th 2020 and will be available to view online at stroccos.org.uk after Christmas.

 Light up a Life is for everyone, regardless of faith or culture.
 It is for people who do not have a direct connection to St. Rocco’s as well as for those who do.
 It provides us all with a unique opportunity to come together as a community to remember those we love.

 By taking part, your support also ensures that essential funds are raised so that we can continue looking after patients and their families when they really need our help.

 *Please note that any dedications received after Thursday 26th November will be added to the Book of Honour after the virtual Service and will not be included in the Warrington Guardian.